Graduate Student Positions (as of October 2019)

 - Natural Sciences and Engineering Research Council, Ontario Centres of Excellence, Mitacs, CRIAQ, Molson Foundation, Canadian Foundation for Innovation and the Ontario Research Fund

-- National Research Council Canada, Transport Canada, Natural Resources Canada
+- National Research Council Canada, Transport Canada, Natural Resources Canada, NAV Canada

-- Sander Geophysics Ltd., Bombardier Aerospace, L3-MAS, Delastek, Brican Flight Systems, ING Robotic Aviation, General Dynamics-Mission Systems, Romaeris, Ottawa Aviation Services, Stanley’s Olde Maple Lane Farm, NAV CANADA
+- Sander Geophysics Ltd., Bombardier Aerospace, L3-MAS, Delastek, Brican Flight Systems, ING Robotic Aviation, General Dynamics-Mission Systems, Romaeris, Ottawa Aviation Services, Stanley’s Olde Maple Lane Farm, NAV CANADA, GEM Systems, Tyto Robotics

 - Delft University of Technology, McGill University, Université de Moncton, Ecole Polytechnique, Algonquin College, Clarkson University

-From 2001 to 2008 I was a Research Officer with the Structures Group and then the Composites and Novel Airframe Materials (CANAM) Group of the National Research Council Institute for Aerospace Research (NRC-IAR).
+Prior to joining Carleton in 2008, I was a Research Officer with the Structures Group and then the Composites and Novel Airframe Materials (CANAM) Group of the National Research Council Aerospace Research Centre.
 For the last few months of my time at NRC I had the opportunity to lead the Composites Team within the CANAM Group.
 During this time I continued my research on FMLs, conceiving and leading an in-house project entitled Advanced Processing for FMLs in which we developed improved processing methods to reduce residual stresses in the laminates to improve fatigue life.
 My colleagues on this project also worked on the development of new non-destructive inspection methods and an improved fracture mechanics model for FMLs.
-During this time I have also led or co-led several large projects on next generation composite primary structures for aircraft with a number of Canadian OEMs including the Bonded Wing Survivability Demonstration with Bell Helicopter Textron, DRDC-Valcartier, Concordia, Ecole Polytechnique, IAR-AMTC, TPC, CRIAQ and Pratt and Whitney Canada.
+During this time I have also led or co-led several large projects on next-generation composite primary structures for aircraft with a number of Canadian OEMs including the Bonded Wing Survivability Demonstration with Bell Helicopter Textron, DRDC-Valcartier, Concordia, Ecole Polytechnique, IAR-AMTC, TPC, CRIAQ and Pratt and Whitney Canada.

 From 1998 to 2001 I was a guest worker at the NRC-IAR while I completed my PhD work and supported other activities mainly with Bombardier Aerospace on the testing and qualification of hybrid fibre metal laminates (FMLs).
 My doctoral research was on the experimental and numerical investigation of low-velocity impact damage in fibre-metal laminates (FMLs).

-In 2005-2007 I served on the organizing committee for the Inaugural UVS Canada Student UAV Competition.
+From 2005-2013 I served on the organizing committee for the UVS Canada Student UAV Competition.
 I was Local Organizing Committee Co-Chair with Ms. Laura Petrescue for the 4th Canadian-International Composites Conference (CANCOM 2003) held in Ottawa in August 2003.
 I was also a conference volunteer for CANCOM 2001 in Montreal.
-Over the years, I have served as a session developer for a number of other CANCOM and CASI conferences.
+Over the years, I have served as a session developer for a number of other CANCOM and CASI conferences including Chair of the Aerospace Structures and Materials Symposium of the CASI AERO conference.
 From 2006 to 2008 I was the Canadian Air Force representative on The Technical Cooperation Program (TTCP) Polymer Composites Panel (MAT-TP-7).
 From 2006 to 2008 I was an Adjunct Research Professor at Carleton University.